-Six hundred miles above the Arctic Circle, sits the town of Akkarfjord.
-A cluster of colorful houses hugging the steep sides of the island called Sørøya.
+Nearly 300 hundred miles above the Arctic Circle, the town of Akkarfjord is a cluster of colorful houses hugging the steep sides of the island called Sørøya.
 About 80 people call the town home, mostly employed as fishermen or at the local fish factory.
-It is even named for fish: akkar, or cuttlefish, was the main catch until the populations mysteriously disappeared.
-About 50 kilometers away in the North Barents Sea gleams a behemoth called Goliat, a new oil rig named for a giant that was ultimately destroyed by the little guy.
+The village is even named for fish: akkar, or cuttlefish, were the main catch until its populations mysteriously disappeared.
+About 50 kilometers away in the North Barents Sea gleams a behemoth called Goliat, a brand-new oil rig named for a giant that was ultimately destroyed by the little guy.
 It pumps liquid wealth from the deep.

-Finnmark, or Samiland, is Norway's Northernmost territory, a place where even few Norwegians visit.
+Finnmark, or Samiland, is Norway's Northernmost territory, a place so remote few visitors, including other Norwegians, venture there.
 The coastal people operate on the industries of fishing and energy extraction.
 Inland, the communities are primarily Sami, an indigenous group with rich roots across Northern Scandinavia.
-Many in interior towns like Kautokeino and Karasjok maintain a lifestyle and economy centered around reindeer herding, and speak a mix of Norwegian, English, and regional Sami.
+Many living in inland towns like Kautokeino and Karasjok maintain a lifestyle and economy centered around reindeer herding, and speak a mix of Norwegian, English, and regional Sami.
 There, lives are still rooted in the traditions of the ancestors, blended with a rural European modernity.
 The herders follow their animals’ migrations by snowmobile.
 The families drive to church on Sundays in SUVs, dressed in handmade, ornate Sami clothing.

-On Christmas Eve in 1969, oil was discovered in Norway.
-The nation's parliament crafted "ten oil commandments" in 1971, including the belief that the oil and the wealth it brought belonged to the Norwegian people.
-Since the discovery, Norway has been transformed into a social welfare state, with the wealth from oil and minerals leading to increased national and individual security through subsidized health care, insurance, education, grants, and pensions.
+On Christmas Eve 1969, oil was discovered in Norway.
+The nation's parliament crafted "Ten Oil Commandments" in 1971, which included the promise that oil and the wealth it brought belonged to the Norwegian people.
+Since the discovery, Norway has transformed itself into a social welfare state.
+Wealth from oil and minerals lead to increased national and individual security through subsidized health care, insurance, education, grants, and pensions.
 Like all humans, Norwegians tend to guard that which protects and supports them.
 And here, the great protector is oil.

 “There are more than 300 words in the Sami language to describe the snow and in the Norway language is maybe five.
 So we describe the snow.
-If someone asks me how is the conditions for the reindeers, I can describe the snow with the right word and then he knows what the snow is like, if it’s packed, how the bottom layer is, how is the top layer is.
+If someone asks me how is the conditions for the reindeers, I can describe the snow with the right word: if it’s packed, how the bottom layer is, how is the top layer is.
 Last year, the warm period came in the middle of March and it warmed up the snow and then got colder again.
 And then everything was ice, for six weeks.
 And the reindeer can’t eat through the ice.
-We lost a lot of reindeers, they died.
+We lost a lot of reindeer, they died.
 These days we start giving them grass and food pellets.
-And I see that every year we have to give them more and morefood in wintertime.
+And I see that every year we have to give them more and more food in wintertime.
 That’s the only way to survive when it’s icy.”

 – Knut Olsen, fisherman